 6130.
 Seminar in State and Local Government (3).
-Pr., graduate standing.
 A systematic examination of function, problems and issues within the political and constitutional framework of selected areas of state and local government.

 6140.
 Issues in Public Administration (3).
-Pr., graduate standing.
-Examination and analysis of various public programs of concern to the public administrator:

-housing, health, poverty, welfare, employment, urban renewal and related political and social factors influencing policy formulation and implementation.
+Examination and analysis of various public programs of concern to the public administrator: housing, health, poverty, welfare, employment, urban renewal and related political and social factors influencing policy formulation and implementation.

 6170.
 Seminar in Environmental Policy (3).
-Pr., graduate standing.
-The course reviews national, international and state environmental policies and history; the policy issues process and landscape, change in the philosophy of science that influences effective policy-making and citizen engagement at the local level.
+The course reviews national, international and state environmental policies and history; the policy issues process and landscape, change in the philosophy of science that influences effective policy- making and citizen engagement at the local level.

-6180.
-Science, Technology and Public Policy (3).
-Pr., graduate standing.
-A study of the impact of science and technology on social, political and economic systems and of governmental decision making for science and technology.
+- 6180.
+Science, Technology, and Public Policy (3).
+This course examines the relationships and interdependencies between science and public policy including an introduction to the practical and theoretical issues involved with policymaking and the areas of science and technology directly impacted by policymaking. - 6210.

-6210.
 Intermediate Decision Making (3).
-Pr., graduate standing, PUAD 6060, PUAD 6080.
-Extends student's quantitative decision-making skills developed in PUAD 6080.

-6220.
-Problems in Policy Formulation and Decision Making (3).
-Pr., graduate standing.
-Application of small group policy formulation and decision-making techniques and individual decision making techniques to calcuted policy areas as techniques and individual decision-making techniques to selected policy areas such as military-civilian policy, foreign policy and energy policy.
+Pr., PUAD 6060 and PUAD 6080.
+Extends student's quantitative decision-making skills developed in PUAD 6080. - 6220.
+Problems in Policy Formulation (3).
+Application of small group policy formulation and decision-making techniques and individual decision-making techniques to selected policy areas such as military-civilian policy, foreign policy and energy policy. - 6230.

-6230.
 Policy Implementation (3).
-Pr., graduate standing.
-Includes the use of regulations, statutes, economic incentives, education, coercion and other devices to implement policies within one level of government and among two or more levels.

-6310.
-Public Administration in State and Metropolitan Government (3).
-Pr., graduate standing.
-Focuses on the problems of identification, analysis, decision-making implementation and evaluation of government programs and services as they apply to state and local governments.

-6710.
-Administration of Nonprofit Organizations (3).
-Pr., graduate standing.
+Includes the use of regulations, statues, economic incentives, education, coercion and other devices to implement policies within one level of government and among two or more levels. - 6260.
+Program Evaluation (3).
+This course serves as an introduction to evaluation methodology and tools used in designing and delivering effective public service programs. - 6310.
+Public Administration in State/Metropolitan Government (3).
+Focuses on the problems of identification, analysis, decision-making implementation and evaluation of government programs and services as they apply to state and local governments. - 6530.
+Economics for Policymakers (3).
+This course is an introduction to an overview of microeconomic and macroeconomic concepts.
+It is designed for students in the MPA program. - 6540.
+Public Finance for Policymakers (3).
+This course is a study of taxation, government expenditures, and fiscal policy in the American economy.
+It focuses on the economic and political aspects of the government. - 6710.
+Administration of Nonprofit Organization (3).
 An introduction to management issues in the nonprofit sector.
-Topics include the history and structure of nonprofits, total quality management applications, strategic planning and the role of a board of directors.

-6720.
-Fundraising and Grantsmanship for Nonprofit Organizations (3).
-Pr., graduate standing.
+Topics include the history and structure of nonprofits, total quality management applications, strategic planning and the role of a board of directors. - 6720.
+Fundraising and Grantsmanship (3).
 Explores funding sources and writing grant proposals.
-As part of this course, students will be expected to write at least one actual grant proposal.
+As part of this course, students will be expected to write as least one actual grant proposal. - 6730.

-6730.
 Marketing for Nonprofit Organizations (3).
-Pr., graduate standing.
-Introduces students to the role of marketing in nonprofit organizations as the key to meeting the needs of target clients, patrons or customers.

-6740.
-Financial Management for Health and Non Profits (3).
-Pr., graduate standing.
-This course introduces students to the essential financial management concepts, techniques, policies, and practices required for health service and nonprofit organizations.
+Introduces students to the role of marketing in nonprofit organizations as the key to meeting the needs of target clients, patrons or customers. - 6740.
+Financial Management for Health and Nonprofits (3).
+This course introduces students to the essential financial management concepts, techniques, policies, and practices required for health service and nonprofit organizations. - 6810.

-6810.
 Introduction to Health Care Administration (3).
-Pr., graduate standing.
-Survey of the administrative issues involved in the delivery of health care services.
+Survey of the administrative issues involved in the delivery of health care services. - 6820.

-6820.
 Leadership in Health Care Administration (3).
-Pr., graduate standing.
-Examination of management practices in institutional health care organizations.

-6830.
-Seminar in Health Care Policy & Administration (3).
-Pr., graduate standing.
-In-depth examination of contemporary problems and issues in the delivery of health care.
+Focuses on the role of leadership for administrators managing health care organizations and programs with particular emphasis on continuing improvement.
+This course is taught on- line as a web-based course. - 6830.
+Seminar in Health Care Policy and Administration (3).
+In-depth examination of contemporary problems and issues in the delivery of health care. - 146 AUM GRAD CATALOG 2017-2018

 6840.
 Health Care and Legal Principles (3).
-Pr., graduate standing.
-An examination of the legal principles covering sources of law, business, enterprises, government regulations, general health law and managed care.
+The health care management arena is covered using state and federal laws as the basis for the development of principles of management.